floooh/oryol/code/Modules/Render/README.md

 ## Render Module

+NOTE: I really need to clean this up :/ The resource description overlaps with the Resource subsystem readme, and a "HOWTO" approach with sample code would probably be better...

 The Render module is Oryol's low-level rendering API wrapper.
 It encapsulates an OpenGL-style rendering API into a platform-agnostic and easier to use C++ API.

 ### Concepts